How Much is the Average Raise in America?

 Types of Pay Raises

-The Mercer Compensation Planning Survey indicates that employers are projecting their average total increase to salary budgets (which includes merit and promotional budgets) to be 3.4 percent, up slightly from 3.2 percent, which was anticipated 6 months ago.
-Notably, these changes were reflected in promotional increases, since merit increase budget projections remained the same at 2.9 percent.
-Among employers who projected higher budgets, 31 percent cited “greater competition for workforce or anticipated labor shortages” as the primary reason for change, followed by “change in base salary structure or competitive positioning to market” (26 percent) and “business performance stronger than expected” (14 percent).
+Employer-Budgeted Increases: The Mercer Compensation Planning Survey indicates that employers are projecting their average total increase to salary budgets (which includes merit and promotional budgets) to be 3.4%, up slightly from 3.2%, which was anticipated 6 months ago.
+Notably, these changes were reflected in promotional increases, since merit increase budget projections remained the same at 2.9%.
+Among employers who projected higher budgets, 3% cited “greater competition for the workforce or anticipated labor shortages” as the primary reason for change, followed by “change in base salary structure or competitive positioning to market” (26%) and “business performance stronger than expected” (14%).